CharlesIvia/charlesivia.github.io/README.md

 This project is part of The Odin Project Web Developemt curriculum.

-In this project, I have created a wenb version of a sketchpad.
+In this project, I have created a web version of a sketchpad.